marcjulianschwarz/scriptable-widgets/nasa-pictures/README.md

 - A single tap on the widget opens Google search results about the topic

 ### Setup:
-1. Follow the basic setup steps in the general README file.
+1. Follow the basic setup steps in the general <a href="https://github.com/marcjulianschwarz/scriptable-widgets/blob/main/README.md">README file</a>.
 2. Enjoy your new widget ;)

 ### Questions?